Syllabus English Senior Secondary NIOS

 2. Receiving messages

-3. Marking noting on files and circular.
+3. Marking noting on files and circulars.

 5. Telegrams and fax messages.

-6. Writing business letters, application enquires, complaints.
+6. Writing business letters, application inquiries, and complaints.

-7. Filling in forms, cheques, pay in slips etc.
+7. Filling in forms, cheques, pay-in slips, etc.